kensayo/NWK-wk3/README.md

 # Newsweek clone

-> Newsweek clone Milestone 1 was created using Bootstrap.
+> This project is a clone from [Newsweek](https://web.archive.org/web/20210120125445/https://www.newsweek.com/)
+> It's create using HTHML, CSS & Bootstrap
+> Main target is learn how to use Bootstrap

 ## Desktop 💻
 ![Desktop-Version](img/Newsweek-Milestone1-Desktop.PNG)